CE Policies and Procedures

 Instructors are notified daily of new registrants.
 Course information/materials are then mailed or emailed directly from the instructor, not the Continuing Education office.

 Students must submit completed coursework to the instructor in order to receive credit.
-It is then the student's responsibility to submit the grade form to the instructor: Login to the https://ce.fresno.edu website and click on My Account and Request Final Grade link.
+It is then the student's responsibility to request their final grade from the instructor.
+Login to the Continuing Education website and click on the Sign In/My Account at the top, then Request Final Grade link on the left navigation tree.
 Grades are posted within two business days of notification from the instructor.
-A pdf Final Grade Report is available to print by logging into the https://ce.fresno.edu website and clicking on My Account and the Final Grade Report link.
+A Final Grade Report is available on the website.
+Login to the Continuing Education website and click on the Sign In/My Account at the top, then Final Grade Report link on the left navigation tree.

 Before you order transcripts: